laztaxon/Custom-WooCom-Carousel/README.md

 # Custom WooCom Carousel

 Custom WooCom Carousel is a WordPress plugin that allows you to create a custom carousel of WooCommerce products.
 The plugin includes support for filtering products by category, tag, new products, and hot sellers.
+This new branched variant focuses on improving User Experience by changing the navigation from arrows to dots.

 ## Installation